cclvi256/cclvi256/README.md

 ## I am ...

-- A freshman at Github.
+- A freshman at Github
-- An undergraduate majoring in SE.
+- An undergraduate majoring in SE at Harbin Institute of Technology
-- A typical INTP.
+- A typical INTP

-## I am good at ...
+## I'm good at ...

+- C# programming
-- Copying and pasting.
+- Using Linux on desktops and servers
-- Staying up late.
-- Sleeping 6 hours every day in average.
+- Using `git clone` command :P

-## I am learning ...
+## I'm learning ...

 - Software construction
 - Java programming

-## *Hope that I can learn more in 2024*
+- Web development

+## I'm planning to ...

+- Learn more, including but not limited to ...
+  - Advanced C# development
+  - Making packages for mainstream Linux distros
+  - Network programming, LaTeX, project deployment, etc.
+- Start an open source project with GitHub

 ---